Dmitriy-10SA/Dmitriy-10SA/README.md

 ## :man_technologist: About Me:

-### I am always striving to improve my skills and take on interesting challenges that help me grow as a developer.
+### Android developer with more than 1.5 years of experience.
+Interested in machine learning.
+Always strive to improve my knowledge and skills.

-### Besides development, I'm passionate about investing and sports, which help me maintain a healthy work-life balance and stay as productive as possible.
+### In addition to work, I am passionate about investing and sports, which help me maintain a healthy work-life balance and stay as productive as possible.
 ### Here, I share my projects, solutions, and ideas that could be valuable not only for other developers but also for those interested in technology and programming in general.

 ___